puppetpies/Snippets/Crystal - Ruby dynamic vs static.md

 Everything else: We are digits
 ```

-You can also patch existing namespaces / classes that exist but you can t add new defs/functions
+You can also patch existing namespaces / classes that exist but you can't add new defs/functions
 after runtime so you could do.

 ```crystal